GusseDev/lunii-md-builder/README.md

 # Lunii MD File Generator

-A Python script to generate authentication `.md` files for Lunii storyteller devices.
+A Python script to generate authentication `.md` files for Lunii (v2 maybe other...) storyteller devices.

 ## Description